immersive-web/administrivia/meetings/wg/2018-10-02-Immersive_Web_Working_Group_Teleconference-agenda.md

 If you would like to add an item to the agenda or volunteer to scribe please open a pull request against this agenda.

+* NellWaliczek to give a brief update on the Privacy workshop from last week.
 * [Address confusion regarding XRFrameOfReference types](https://github.com/immersive-web/webxr/issues/396) - NellWaliczek - Address the ambiguity around the terms "eye-level", "stage", and "head-model"
 * [Add "local" XRFrameOfReference](https://github.com/immersive-web/webxr/issues/389) - NellWaliczek - related to [Address confusion regarding XRFrameOfReference types](https://github.com/immersive-web/webxr/issues/396)
 * [Is XRDevice still necessary?](https://github.com/immersive-web/webxr/issues/385) - toji - PR coming, will description soon.